Church of the Visitation

 The Church of the Visitation (כנסיית הביקור; formerly the Abbey Church of St John in the Woods) is a Catholic church in Ein Karem, Jerusalem, and honors the Visitation made by the Virgin Mary, the mother of Jesus, to Elizabeth, the mother of John the Baptist.
 This is the site where tradition says that Mary recited her song of praise, the Magnificat, one of the most ancient Marian hymns.

 Tradition

 The Bible does not give a precise location for the home of Elizabeth and Zechariah, stating only that Mary went to "a town in the hill country of Judea" (Luke 1:39).
 One tradition attributes the construction of the first church of Ein Karem to Empress Helena of Constantinople, Constantine I's mother, who identified the site as the home of John's father, Zechariah.

+The 2nd-century apocryphal Protoevangelium of James (22:3) tells the story of Elizabeth finding refuge in a cleft in the mountain opened by God for her and baby John.
+After some early references that mention Elizabeth's 'cave', the German pilgrim Theodosius explicitly writes in 530 that tradition placed Elizabeth's 'house' at Ein Karem.
+In the so-called Jerusalem Lectionary, containing the liturgical calendar of the Church of Jerusalem, among the 28 pilgrimages of the 7th and 8th centuries one finds the following: "August 28th.
+In the village of Einquarim, in the church of the worthy Elizabeth, commemoration of her."
+Anglican cleric, Canon Peter C. Nicholson, identifies the Byzantine shrine whose remains were discovered under the modern Church of the Visitation, as the most likely candidate for this ancient "church of the worthy Elizabeth".

 Archaeology

 Bellarmino Bagatti excavated the site in 1938.

 Byzantine period

 Archaeologists found a Byzantine cistern in the courtyard and, more significantly, the remains of a Byzantine chapel over which the later churches were erected.